ActiveMatterAI/ActiveMatterAI.github.io/README.md

 ### Who are we?

 ActiveMatter AI was founded at UC Berkeley by a team of research scientists and engineers committed to improving the drug discovery pipeline using artificial intelligence.

+### Contact
+For any inquiries about ActiveMatter AI, please contact [activematterai@gmail.com](mailto:activematterai@gmail.com).